Things To Do In Brig Switzerland: Simplon, Stockalper & More

 1. Stockalper Palace

-The palace was made and owned by a rich and powerful tradesman Kaspar Stockalper.
-He is a trading genius who employed 5000 people and monopolized the salt trade using the Simplon Pass.
+The palace was built by Kaspar Stockalper, a wealthy and influential merchant.
+He was a savvy businessman who employed 5000 people and controlled the salt trade via the Simplon Pass.

-The Stockalper Palace has three towers with unique water-drop-designed roofs.
-Fun fact, Stockalper’s towers were named after the Bible’s Three Wise Men: Caspar, Melchior, and Baltazar.
+The Stockalper Palace is known for its three towers, each with a unique water-drop roof design.
+Interestingly, Stockalper named the towers after the Three Wise Men from the Bible: Caspar, Melchior, and Baltazar.

 2. World Nature Forum

-One of the World Nature Forum highlights is the Jungfrau railway car.
-It is a replica of the wagon that journeyed into Jungfraujoch in 1912.
-You can try the virtual ride to the mountains inside the wagon.
-Here is the 360 view of what’s inside the wagon:
+One of the standout features of the World Nature Forum is the Jungfrau railway car.
+This is a replica of the wagon that made its maiden voyage to Jungfraujoch in 1912.

-If you like an experience in an exhibit, you can “collect” it using a badge.
-It’s like creating a digital list of things you want to actually encounter in the Swiss Alps while you explore the museum.
-As you exit, you can get a hard copy of the experiences you liked, serving as your checklist for your entire Swiss Alps expedition.
+If you find an exhibit particularly interesting, you can “collect” it using a badge.
+This allows you to create a digital list of experiences you’d like to have in the Swiss Alps as you explore the museum.
+Upon leaving, you can receive a printed copy of your chosen experiences, which can serve as a guide for your Swiss Alps adventure.

 3. Simplon Pass